sdbrody/prog4crosswords/shell_basics.md

 ### Ctrl-c
 If you run a command or program, and it misbehaves (e.g., is taking way too long, gets stuck in a loop, is dumping too much text to the screen), you can try to stop it by hitting the `ctrl-c` key combination.
 If this does not work, closing the shell window will usually kill any programs you ran from it.

+### Handy Shell Features
+You can use the arrow keys to scroll back to previous commands and edit them.
+This is useful when making similar commands with small changes, but be careful!
+Like copy/paste, it's easy to make unintentional errors when using this technique.

+You can also search backward through previous commands by typing `ctrl-r`, and then typing in part of the previous command you are looking for.
+Repeatedly entering `ctrl-r` will cycle backwards through all the commands containing what you typed.

+You can see a list of all your previous commands by typing `history`.

 ## File System Navigation
 As mentioned, one of the primary purposes of the shell is dealing with files, so our first step is to learn the commands that will help navigate the file system.